medhyal/ecomm-aws/README.txt

 ==========================================================
-Ecomm Deployment plan to AWS
+Ecomm Deployment plan for AWS
 ==========================================================

 1. Get all access from AWS root user: